How to Fix “401 Unauthorized Access” Error? [7 Methods]

 4. Flush your DNS Cache

-Similar to your browser cache and cookies, the DNS cache is also stored locally on your computer.
+Similar to your browser cache and cookies, the DNS cache is also used to store locally on your computer.
 Although it is uncommon for a DNS cache to trigger a 401 error, it is worth giving it a try as a troubleshooting step.

 For Windows 10 and Windows 11 users: